digi-joho TOKYO TRAVEL Logo

 The Tokyo Station, another labyrinth you face in Tokyo

-Tokyo Station or Tokyo Eki is the hub station that connects Tokyo and major cities in Japan by train and bus services.
+Tokyo Station, or Tokyo Eki, is the hub station that connects Tokyo to other major cities in Japan via train and bus services.
 As well as being a terminal of numerous train lines, this 335m-long station building is a complex of facilities where new people easily get lost.

 Tokyo Station Building is a complex, includes various shops, restaurants and even a hotel

-Tokyo Station Building has shopping/food malls located in the basement and the ground floor that includes facilities from Bento shops, Izakaya square, a Ramen Street, beauty salons, a dental clinic, a post office, a shoe repair shop, massage salons, drug stores, to mobile phone shops.
+Tokyo Station Building has shopping/food malls: ecute and GRANSTA, located in the basement and the ground floor that offers a diverse range of facilities from Bento shops, bars, cafes, grocery stores, a Ramen Street, beauty salons, a dental clinic, a post office, a shoe repair shop, massage salons, drug stores, to mobile phone shops.

-Though these malls are both in the same building, the zone is separated by ticket gates, as inside and outside of them.
-The mall outside of the ticket gate is available to all people, and the mall inside of the ticket gate is for passengers who pay a fare to take trains.
-If you want to visit a shop in the mall, it is better to check the location, inside or outside, as a fee (fare) is charged when you pass the ticket gate.
-To find the exact location, you can ask at the information counter in the station.
+Although these malls are in the same building, they are separated by ticket gates, creating an inside and outside zone.
+The mall outside the ticket gate is open to everyone, while the mall inside is only accessible to paying train passengers.
+If you plan to visit a mall shop, check if it's inside or outside the ticket gate, as a fee is charged upon entry.
+To find the exact location, you can ask at the information counter at the station.

 Tokyo Station Marunouchi Exit